argonautproject/questionnaire/source/pages/adaptive.md

 #### End User wishes to go back and revise an answer to Question
 {:.no_toc}
-For adaptive forms it needs to be emphasized that it is a *stateless* process for both the “black box” service and the Form Filler.
-That means that the service processes the entire question-answer tree each time from the beginning and the Form Filler re-render the informations each time.
+For adaptive forms it needs to be emphasized that it is a *stateless* process for both the “black box” Service and the Form Filler.
+That means that the Service processes the entire question-answer tree each time from the beginning and the Form Filler re-renders the informations each time.
 So any question-answer pair or calculated results can change until the form is completed.
-The black box may mark some question-answer pairs as [`readOnly`] which instruct the Form Filler that they can not be subsequently altered.
-If not marked as a `readOnly`item any response can be changed at any time by the Form Filler and the service will process normally and may remove subsequent question-answers as necessary based on its logic.
-The Form Filler will be presented with the presented with question-answer pairs and render it anew as well -i.e., it can not retained the previous information.
+The Service may mark some question-answer pairs as [`readOnly`] which instruct the Form Filler that they can not be subsequently altered.
+If not marked as `readOnly`, any response can be changed at any time by the Form Filler and the Service will process normally and may remove subsequent question-answers as necessary based on its logic.
+The Form Filler will be presented with the question-answer pairs and render it anew as well - i.e., it shall not retained the previous information.

 #### Answer in Error and Needs to be Reentered
 {:.no_toc}

-For adaptive forms refer to the FHIR API.
-An OperationOutcome with the location of the error represented in the ‘expression element’ and a human readable error message should be returned.
+For adaptive forms refer to the API on [FHIR operation].
+An [OperationOutcome] with the location of the error represented in the ‘expression element’ and a human readable error message should be returned.

 #### Technical Error
 {:.no_toc}